zchee/neovim-wiki/Introduction.md

 <a name="development"></a>
 ### Development on GitHub

-Development will happen in the [GitHub organization][], and the code will be split across many repositories, unlike the current vim source tree.
+Development happens in the [Neovim GitHub organization][]; the code is split across several repositories, unlike the current Vim source tree.

-There will be separate repositories for GUIs, plugins, runtime files (official vimscript) and distributions.
-This will let the editor receive improvements much faster, as the patches don't have to go all through a single person for approval.
+There are separate repositories for GUIs, plugins, runtime files (official vimscript) and distributions.
+This lets the editor receive improvements much faster, because the patches don't have to go through a single person for approval.

-Travis will also be used for continuous integration, so pull requests will be automatically checked.
+Travis CI is used for continuous integration, so pull requests are automatically checked.

 [GitHub organization]: https://github.com/neovim